mailgun/documentation/source/api-domains.rst

  Parameter         Description
  ================= =============================================================
  self              *true* or *false*

                    Change the DKIM authority for a domain.

                    If set to *true*, the domain will be the DKIM authority for itself even if the root domain is registered on the same mailgun account

                    If set to *false*, the domain will have the same DKIM authority as the root domain registered on the same mailgun account
  ================= =============================================================
 .. note::  Use with caution: Do not forget to change the corresponding DNS record.
 		It can take 24-48 hours for DNS changes to propagate.
-		Changing the DKIM autority of an active domain affects its current deliveriability.
+		Changing the DKIM authority of an active domain affects its current deliverability.

 Example